postmodern/spidr/README.txt

       end
     end

-* Find what kinds of web servers a host is using:
+* Find what kinds of web servers a host is using, by accessing the headers:

     servers = Set[]